liris-xr/PLUME/docs/recorder/recorded-data/frame-based-data/transform.md

 The `TransformRecorderModule` automatically picks up every transform in the scene and records:

-- The local position: (x, y, z) position relative to its parent.
+- Local position: (x, y, z) position relative to its parent.

+    !!! note
+        The position is expressed in local space, this means that depending on the scale of its parents in the hierarchy, the value might not be expressed in meters.
+If you need to work with world positions, see how to [convert local positions to world positions](#convert-local-positions-to-world-positions).

-- The local rotation: (x, y, z, w) rotation quaternion relative to its parent.
+- Local rotation: (x, y, z, w) rotation quaternion relative to its parent.
-- The local scale: (x, y, z) scale relative to its parent.
+- Local scale: (x, y, z) scale relative to its parent.
-- The transform parent
-- The transform sibling index
+- Sibling index
+- Reference to the transform's parent

 For efficient recording, new samples are emitted only when the difference in position, rotation or scale is significative enough to be considered as a change.
 Those threshold are defined in the [settings](#settings).